Klimaatlas/KAPy/README.md

 ## How to cite KAPy

-If you wish to cite xclim in a research publication, we kindly ask that you refer to our article published in The Journal of Open Source Software (JOSS): https://doi.org/10.21105/joss.05415

-To cite a specific version of xclim, the bibliographical reference information can be found through Zenodo
+If you wish to cite KAPy in your work, please cite this repository (https://github.com/Klimaatlas/KAPy/) and the push hash.
+A publication describing KAPy will be prepared in the future.

 ## License